kris48k/game-of-life/README.md

 # Performance issues

 The bigger the Grid size, the longer it takes to make each generation step.
-All the measures further were made on 1000x1000 grid.
+All the measures further are made on 1000x1000 grid.

 ## First time layout for 1000x1000 grid